AshMW2724/nextjs-typescript-chakra/README.md

 # Next.JS + TypeScript + Chakra

-This is a starting point for a Next.JS that uses TypeScript and Chakra UI.
+This is a starting point for a Next.JS project that uses TypeScript and Chakra UI.

 This project also includes the use of [Prettier](https://prettier.io/) to make all the code pretty.
 [VS Code extension for Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)